nguyendhst/HK231-Specialized-Project/README.md

 ## Work Phases

-- [ ] Research Phase: This phase involves researching existing low-code platforms, understanding their strengths and weaknesses, and identifying features that would be beneficial for managing promotion campaigns.
+- [ ] [Research Phase](./documentation/research/README.md): This phase involves researching existing low-code platforms, understanding their strengths and weaknesses, and identifying features that would be beneficial for managing promotion campaigns.

-- [ ]
+- [ ] *W.I.P*

 ## Project Goals